-Businesses aren't often thought of as being community resources, but they are.
-Think about it.
-If a community had no businesses, its residents would have a more difficult time purchasing necessities such as food, or accessing various services.
+Local businesses aren't often thought of as community resources, but they are.
+If a community had no businesses, its residents would have a more difficult time purchasing necessities, such as food, or accessing various services.
 Businesses also provide a community with a quality of life and sense of identity.
 Without the taxes that businesses pay, a community’s economic growth prospect is low, and it will be less likely to attract young families or job opportunities.
 Small businesses also often contribute to their community through the sponsorship of junior sports leagues or local charity events as well as donating to non-profit organizations and community outreach programs.

 One of the greatest community resources is also the one most likely to be taken for granted: its residents.
 Community members often are the unsung heroes who strengthen a community by volunteering time, money and resources to organize events, host food or blood drives, coach youth sports teams or spearhead neighborhood watch groups.
 Without people taking an active interest in their community, things such as crime or juvenile delinquency can run rampant and take over an area, decreasing the quality of life.